Our journal: Folklore

 Four issues per year, ISSN 0015-587x

 A personal subscription is available by becoming a member of The Folklore Society.
 See our membership pages for more information.
-Insititutional subscriptions are available through the the Folklore home page on Taylor & Francis Online.
+Institutional subscriptions are available through the the Folklore home page on Taylor & Francis Online.

 The full content of previous issues is also available on Taylor & Francis Online.